JunshengFu/tracking-with-Extended-Kalman-Filter/README.md

 ## Release History

+* 0.2.1
+    * Docs: Add a sample video for vehicle tracking
+    * Date 3 May 2017

 * 0.2.0
     * Fix: Normalize the angle for EKF updates with Radar
     * Fix: Initialize several variables